1jour1vin

 Wine rated (2024 guide) 95/100

-On the nose, lots of sweet blue plums, blueberries, wet stones, stemmed herbs and delicate spices.
+On the nose, lots of sweet blue plums, blueberries, wet stones, stemmy herbs, and delicate spices.
 Full-bodied with fine tannins.
 Ample, expansive but concentrated on the finish.
-Cleverly structured with plenty of fresh, chalky tannins, it shows balance, vibrancy and energy.
-Tasty, persistent finish, but without heaviness.
+Intelligently structured with a good amount of fresh, chalky tannins, it shows balance, brightness, and energy.
+The finish is savory and persistent, but without heaviness.
 Made from organically grown grapes.
-For drinking or cellaring.
+Drink now or hold.